 Eran Egozy (MIT Alumnus, Co-Founder of Harmonix and Visiting Lecturer in Music & Theater Arts) invited Wang to MIT to visit his students in 21M.359 Interactive Music Systems and to participate in the Second Fridays program at the MIT Museum, where Wang discussed such projects as ChucK (the open-source programming language he created for real-time sound synthesis and music creation), PLOrk (Princeton Laptop Orchestra), SLOrk (Stanford Laptop Orchestra), MoPhO (Stanford Mobile Phone Orchestra) and SMULE (a startup company exploring social music-making via mobile devices).

-In the course of the evening, Wang elaborated on creating an ensemble of meta-instruments for the laptop orchestras and how designing apps allows him to bring the laptop orchestra to a mass audience.
-He also delivered a lot of practical information, such as how to convert wooden IKEA salad bowls into speakers, and demonstrated some of his novel musical instruments, such as the “Joy of Chant,” which is made from – you guessed it — a joy-stick.
-This combination of practical advice and hands-on demo resonated with the MIT audience of makers, who during the Q&A seemed particularly interested in the nuts & bolts of creating a laptop orchestra; in fact, Erin Main, one of Eran Egozy’s students, was awarded a Director’s Grant from the MIT Council for the Arts by Susan Cohen, to help fund a laptop orchestra at MIT, The Tech Orchestra (TOrk).
+In the course of the evening, Ge Wang elaborated on creating an ensemble of meta-instruments for the laptop orchestras and how designing apps allows him to bring the laptop orchestra to a mass audience.
+He also delivered a lot of practical information, such as how to convert wooden IKEA salad bowls into speakers, and demonstrated some of his novel musical instruments, such as the “Joy of Chant,” which is made from–you guessed it—a joy-stick.
+This combination of practical advice and hands-on demo resonated with the MIT audience of makers, who during the Q&A seemed particularly interested in the nuts and bolts of creating a laptop orchestra; in fact, Erin Main, one of Eran Egozy’s students, was awarded a Director’s Grant from the MIT Council for the Arts by Susan Cohen, to help fund a laptop orchestra at MIT, The Tech Orchestra (TOrk).

 A U.S. soldier, using Ocarina, writes the following: